ga-wdi-boston/ruby/README.md

 ### String Interpolation

-Ruby, unlike JavaScript, attributes different meanings to single-quoted and double-quoted strings.
+Ruby attributes different meanings to single-quoted and double-quoted strings.
 Single-quoted strings are referred to as *'string literals'*; they interpret their contents as a literal sequence of characters, with only two recognized escape sequences - `\'` and `\\`.